English Origin Place Names

 Rhodesia (Region) English

 From the surname Rhodes.
-This was a British-controlled region of Southern Africa, named after the politician and imperialist Cecil Rhodes (1853-1902).
+This was a British-controlled region of the south of Africa, named after the politician and imperialist Cecil Rhodes (1853-1902).
 It is now the independent countries of Zimbabwe and Zambia.

 Romiley (Settlement) English